 With the unschooling method of education, learning happens as a part of life.
 It is not a separate area of life where ‘now we’re learning,’ or ‘now we’re playing.’
-Rather, learning in an unschooling environment is what happens when you live life.
+Instead, learning in an unschooling environment happens when you live life.

-Radical Unschooling is when children are encouraged to follow their interests completely and whole-heartedly.
+Radical Unschooling is when children are encouraged to follow their interests entirely and whole-heartedly.
 Parents give children complete freedom to learn what they like.

-They let their children make all the decisions – no chores, no rules, no bedtime, no exams and no meal times.
-Parents don’t tell children what to eat, or when to go to bed or how much television or video games they can watch.
+They let their children make all the decisions – no chores, no rules, no bedtime, no exams, and mealtimes.
+Parents don’t tell children what to eat, when to go to bed or how much television or video games they can watch.

 Some claim radical unschooling is unparenting because parents, in the words of Lorraine Devon Wilke, seem to ‘abdicate their role of parents‘.

 Radical Unschooling is about as ‘free’ as ‘education’ gets.

 We all have strengths and weaknesses in specific areas.
 (In this theory, ‘strengths’ are called ‘intelligences.’)